imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-10-support.md

 Microsoft 365 is governed by the [Modern Lifecycle Policy](/lifecycle/policies/modern), which requires customers to stay current as per the servicing and [system requirements](https://support.microsoft.com/topic/13eda659-3dfc-448e-b2cd-70ebb989be47) for the product or service.
 These requirements include using Microsoft 365 Apps on a Windows operating system that is currently in support.

-Unsupported operating systems can cause performance and reliability issues when running Microsoft 365 Apps.
-If your organization is using Microsoft 365 Apps on devices running Windows 10, it's recommended that those devices are moved to Windows 11.
+## Customer support expectations after Windows 10 end of support

-Details regarding security updates, feature updates, and management guidance for Microsoft 365 Apps on Windows 10 after its end of support will be added to this article as more information becomes available.
+Customer Service and Support limitations for support incidents created for Microsoft 365 Apps subscriptions after Windows 10 end support on October 14, 2025:

+1. Support incidents are and will be accepted for valid Microsoft 365 subscriptions.
+2. If the issue raised only occurs with Microsoft 365 Apps on Windows 10 (with or without Windows 10 ESU) but does not occur on Windows 11, the customer will be asked to migrate to Windows 11.
+3. Support will provide best-effort troubleshooting.
+Technical workarounds may be limited or not possible for unsupported configurations.

+Support incidents on unsupported configurations (including Extended Security Updates) do not include the option to engage Microsoft product development resources.

 ## Additional information